Introduction to Online Convex Optimization: Learning Theory, Generalization, and Online Convex Optimization

 \chaptermark{Learning Theory and OCO}

-In our treatment of OCO so far we have only implicitly discussed learning theory.
-The framework of OCO was shown to capture applications such as learning classifiers online, prediction with expert advice and online portfolio selection.
+In our treatment of online convex optimization so far we have only implicitly discussed learning theory.
+The framework of OCO was shown to capture applications such as learning classifiers online, prediction with expert advice, online portfolio selection and matrix completion, all of which have a learning aspect.
 We have introduced the metric of regret and gave efficient algorithms to minimize regret in various settings.
-We have also argued that minimizing regret is a meaningful approach for a host of online prediction problems.
+We have also argued that minimizing regret is a meaningful approach for many online prediction problems.
+However, the relation to other theories of learning was not discussed thus far.

-In this section we draw a formal and strong connection between OCO and the theory of learning.
+In this section we draw a formal and strong connection between OCO and the theory of statistical learning.
 We begin by giving the basic definitions of statistical learning theory, and proceed to describe how the applications studied in this manuscript relate to this model.
-We then continue to show how regret minimization in the OCO setting gives rise to computationally efficient learning algorithms.
+We then continue to show how regret minimization in the setting of online convex optimization gives rise to computationally efficient statistical learning algorithms.